bookofproofs/bookofproofs.github.io/_sources/history/19th-century/love.md

 title: Love, Augustus Edward Hough
 born: 1863
 died: 1940
-keywords: Augustus Love, elasticity, wave propagation, Mathematical Physics, atmospheric physics, Navier–Stokes equations, finite-difference method
+keywords: augustus love,love
-description: Augustus Love was an English mathematician who founded the research school for Mathematical Physics at Toronto, wrote "Modern Mathematical Physics" and developed theories in elasticity, wave propagation, atmospheric physics, Navier–Stokes equations, and finite-difference method.
+description: Augustus Love was an English mathematician known for his work on the theory of elasticity.
+He also worked on wave propagation and the structure of the Earth.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---